 "Affirms Benjamin Bridge’s growing credentials as a world-leader in this style."
 Score: 94

 "The most complete and flawless sparkling I’ve ever reviewed."
-5 out of 5 stars
+Score: 5 out of 5 stars

 "Benjamin Bridge winery produces wines that critics can’t stop raving about."